 Often, if you don’t switch or re-negotiate a new fixed rate or payment period with your supplier, you’ll revert to the suppliers standard rate – which can end up costing you a lot more than you otherwise would pay.

-‘Normally we would suggest switching for a better deal,’ explains Gillian Cooper, Head of Energy Policy for Citizens Advice, ‘but the situation is very difficult at the moment and there aren’t a lot of good deals out there.
+‘Normally we would suggest switching energy suppliers for a better deal,’ explains Gillian Cooper, Head of Energy Policy for Citizens Advice.
+'But the situation is very difficult at the moment and there aren’t a lot of good deals out there.
 We’re advising people to stick with their existing supplier for now.’

 4. Check if you’re entitled to any benefits or grants

 ‘There’s some financial support available for paying your energy bills, depending on your situation,’ suggests Gillian from Citizens Advice.

 ‘For example,’ she says, ‘if you’re a pensioner with a low income, or receive Universal Credit or other means-tested benefits, you may be entitled to the Warm Home Discount.
 This will give you £140 a year to go towards your bills.
 If you think you may be entitled to this, contact your supplier to find out how to claim.’